What Are Business Incubators?

 Business incubators are establishments that specialize in helping startups get going.
 They use their considerable financial and industry powers to help new businesses with funding, provide networks, and coaching; some even offer their administrative, accounting, legal, or other departments to help newcomers grow their business.

-Business incubators offer several different services and amenities.
-These include connecting entrepreneurs to funding sources, providing mentoring, physical working space, proof of concept, market testing, business setup, and manufactured products or software.
+Incubators offer several other services and amenities.
+These include physical working spaces, proof of concept, market testing, business setup, and manufactured products or software assistance.

 Most business incubators are nonprofit organizations set up to give startups a head start.
 State governments, universities, business people, venture capitalists, and others come together to help launch successful businesses.

-Unless you are wealthy and connected, business incubators offer access that you are unlikely to get anywhere else.
-Venture capitalists may come to you looking for their next unicorn startup.
-Skills development programs will help you learn what you need to move forward.
+Business incubators offer access to resources that you are unlikely to get anywhere else.
+Venture capitalists may be connected to the organization, and skills development programs can help you learn new techniques or practices.
 Mentors can serve as a sounding board and help you stay on track.
-And simply not working in a vacuum can spark new ideas to take your startup to new heights.
+Furthermore, being surrounded by like-minded and experienced individuals can spark new ideas and help you develop your relationships and network.

-The drawback to all of this is the same thing that makes it valuable: Oversight.
+There is one drawback that comes along with all of these benefits: oversight.
 Meetings, mentorship, and collaboration can break your focus or send you down rabbit holes of side suggestions.

 Before you look for a business incubator, make sure your idea is well-developed.
 Input from different sources may help you refine your idea and make it better, or it may muddy the waters until your original plan is lost in the murk.

-There are several other state organizations to check out:
+There are several other state organizations to check out, including: